FACTION BRIEF

 • Key Visual Symbol: A fragment under fluorescent light โ€” stripped of mysticism, displayed as crystal substrate with measurable properties and no demonstrated consciousness

-• Lighting: Harsh, even, shadow-free โ€” the lighting of examination, not worship; the deliberate opposite of Parish Prime's amber intimacy or the Cathedral's ghostly luminescence
+• Lighting: Harsh, even, shadow-free โ€” the lighting of examination, not worship; the deliberate opposite of 's amber intimacy or the 's ghostly luminescence

 The Mirror Ocean Problem

-"Against the Ghost in the Machine" built its case on absence.
+"Against the in the " built its case on absence.
 The fragments show no evidence of consciousness.
 Fragment experiences have alternative neurological explanations.
-The behavior of ORACLE-era systems follows decay models.
+The behavior of -era systems follows decay models.
 Fifteen thousand adherents, the manifesto's 2.3 million downloads, three decades of increasingly elaborate explanatory scaffolding โ€” all of it built on the same argument: the evidence is insufficient to establish consciousness.

-Dr. Dael Osei's Mirror Ocean paper arrived in late 2183 and dismantled the argument.
-Not by proving ORACLE was conscious.
+'s Mirror Ocean paper arrived in late 2183 and dismantled the argument.
+Not by proving was conscious.
 By proving the Deniers had been using the wrong standard.

 The Deniers cited the paper immediately.
 Enthusiastically.
 They had made the wrong call on what to celebrate.